BeaconCMS/beacon/guides/deployment/fly.md

 ## More commands

-You can find all available commands at https://fly.io/docs/flyctl and also more tips on the official Phoenix guide at https://github.com/phoenixframework/phoenix/blob/master/guides/deployment/fly.md
+You can find all available commands at https://fly.io/docs/flyctl and also more tips on the official [Phoenix Deploying on Fly.io guide](https://github.com/phoenixframework/phoenix/blob/master/guides/deployment/fly.md).